Two CPI(M) leaders held in rape case in Kerala | Law-Order

 The victim, married and a mother of two children, had alleged that Baburaj barged into her house and raped her three months ago.

-Following this, he continued to sexually abuse her several times, each time blackmailing to expose their relationship to her husband and others, according to her complaint which also said Lijesh also raped her threatening the same.
+Following this, he continued to sexually abuse her several times, each time blackmailing to expose the matter to her husband and others, according to her complaint which also said Lijesh also raped her threatening the same.

 Tired of the harassment by the two, the victim approached the police and filed her complaint on Saturday.